 Continuing graduate assistants must receive the offer of appointment by April 15 for summer session or for appointments beginning in the fall semester and by November 1 for appointments beginning in the spring semester.
 Departments must make a good faith effort to offer appointments by these deadlines.
-If a position becomes available after a deadline, the offer should be made as soon as possible.
+For appointments which become available after April 15 or November 1, the employee will be notified in writing as soon as is feasible.

-Levels of Appointment: The normal graduate appointment is one half-time equivalent (HTE) and is expected to require an average of about 20 hours of work per week over the semester or academic year.
+The normal graduate appointment is one half-time equivalent (HTE) and is expected to require an average of about 20 hours of work per week over the semester or academic year.
 Appointments of less than one HTE entail a proportionate reduction in work hours and in stipend.
 The amount of effort required of the graduate assistant must not exceed the level of appointment.
-View a chart showing the percentage time appointment and standard hours of work at each HTE level.
+View the Graduate Colleges Hours of Work to see the percentage time appointment and standard hours of work at each HTE level.

-Standard appointments include quarter-time (25%), third-time (33%), three-eighths-time (37.5%), and half-time equivalents (50%), as well as five-eighths (62.5%), two-thirds (66.7%), and three-quarters time (75%).
-If, however, the graduate appointment is for a percentage-time that is greater than one half-time equivalent (50%), the request for permission to appoint at greater than half time must be made by the DGS or DEO to both the Associate Dean for Administrative Affairs in the Graduate College and the Associate Dean for Graduate Education in CLAS.
-The request should include a justification for the overload as well as an explanation of why the additional percentage of effort would not negatively influence the graduate student’s progress toward the degree.
-See the policy on Teaching Assistant and Research Assistant Overload Assignments for additional information.
+If the graduate appointment is for a percentage-time that is greater than one half-time equivalent, the request for permission to appoint at greater than half time should be addressed to both Graduate College Associate Dean for Administrative Affairs and the CLAS Associate Dean for Graduate Education.
+It should include a justification for the off-standard appointment as well as an explanation of why the additional percentage of effort would not negatively influence the graduate student’s progress toward the degree.

-Minimum Stipends: The UE/COGS collective bargaining agreement sets minimum stipend levels for graduate assistants and minimum salary increments for graduate assistants reappointed from the previous year.
-(See the Graduate Assistant Employment Manual, Introduction and Wages.)
+The COGS collective bargaining agreement sets minimum stipend levels for graduate assistants and minimum salary increments for graduate assistants reappointed from the previous year (see the Graduate Student Employment Standards - Wages).
 The stipend amount must be specified in the offer of appointment.

 A department may pay more than the minimum stipend and may increase a continuing graduate assistant’s stipend by more than the minimum increment, if the department has the necessary funds.
 The department may also apply a salary differential that reflects differences in job duties between groups of graduate assistants.

-To receive the University’s contribution, a graduate assistant must be appointed at least quarter-time (.5 HTE or 25%) for at least one semester.
+To receive the University’s contribution, a graduate assistant must be appointed at least quarter-time (.5 HTE) for at least one semester.
 Graduate assistants appointed for one semester will receive one-half of the University’s contribution each semester.

-Tuition Rates: Non-resident graduate students with at least quarter-time assistantships (.5 HTE) will be assessed resident tuition and fees for the terms during which the appointment is held and for any adjacent summer session.
-(Spouses of graduate assistants may request the resident tuition rate at the Office of the Registrar.)
+Non-resident graduate students with at least quarter-time assistantships (.5 HTE) will be assessed resident tuition and fees for the terms during which the appointment is held.

 Frequently Asked Questions